Samyak0-0/chat-app-live-v2/README.md

   node index.js
 ```

-Open [localhost:4000](http://localhost:4000) to view in the browser.
+Open [localhost:4000](http://localhost:4000) to view the application in the browser.

 ## License